 On the other hand, the parity committee from the building maintenance was created following pressure by our association to preserve the rights within the public building maintenance sector and the maintenance of the decree for building maintenance.
 Since then, Local 800 continues its mission to defend workers rights.

 Aimé Gohier then became the President of Local 800.
 The evolution of Local 800 continued in 1991 with the arrival of Rhéal Martin, who was then elected to the executive council of the SEIU in 1992.
 During a symposium of 165 members, Local 800 inaugurated their new head office in October 1992.
 In the year 2000, Rhéal Martin took his retirement and the members elected a new President with the arrival of Raymond Larcher.
 Mr. Larcher also sits as a member of the Executive Council at the SEIU since June of 2000.
 Raymond Larcher grown the union of 15,000 to 20,000 members by merging the clothing and textile union “UTIS” with SIU 800.
 The union is also increased to 5 divisions; Education support, building maintenance, Clothing-textile and hospitality, Industries, Service-commerce’s-financial institution and transport division.
 Within SIU 800, women and youth play an important role, as well as education.
-Raymond Larcher also serves as a member of the Executive Board of SEIU since June 2000.
+In July 2021, Raymond Larcher retired and Cristina Cabral was elected President of the SEU.
+She is the first woman to head the SEU.
+Ms. Cabral also serves as a member of the SEIU Executive Council.

 Towards the end of the 1990’s, the Canadian Locals of the SEIU agree to acquire more autonomy and create the Canadian Council of the SEIU during their founding convention held in Montreal in 2001.
 As well, since the start of the 1970’s, Local 298 from Québec demanded and obtained further autonomy and since 1986, Local 298 and 800 have maintained their joint efforts in the same direction.
 In 2003, they further obtained full management of the monies consecrated to the different services rendered by the SEIU towards the Locals to which they were destined.